rowzey1/Express-Link/README.md

 # Message Board Application

-A full-stack web application that allows users to post messages, interact with them through likes/dislikes, and includes user authentication.
+A full-stack web application that allows users to connected with friends by sharing messages and images.
+Engage with previous messages with replies, thumbs up, and thumbs down!
+Includes user authentication.

 ## Features

-- User Authentication (Sign up, Login, Logout)
+- 👤  User Authentication (Sign up, Login, Logout)
-- Create and delete messages
+- 📝 Create and delete messages
+- 💬 Reply to Messages
+- 👍 Like/Dislike messages and replies
-- Like/Dislike/Sort functionality for messages
+- 🗑️ Delete your own messages and replies
 - Secure profile access
 - MongoDB integration for data persistence